Buying A House Online: Is It Possible?

 Step 3: Shop For Homes

 Once you’ve linked up with an agent you trust, you can begin shopping for homes.
-You can begin your search with an online listing site, but you should also ask your agent for input.
+You can start your search with an online listing site, but you should also ask your agent for input.
 Create a list of all the ideal qualities you’re searching for in a home.
 You might want to consider:

 - Number of bedrooms